liam2/liam2/doc/usersguide/source/import.rst

             path: <path_of_file>.csv
             # if the csv file is transposed (each field is on a row instead of
             # a column and the field names are in the first column, instead of
-            # the first row), you can use "transpose: true".
+            # the first row), you can use "transpose: True".
 You do not need to
             # specify anything if the file is not transposed.
-            transposed: true
+            transposed: True

             # fields are optional (if not specified, all fields are imported)
             fields: